 - PhD, Public Health (Global Health), University of California, San Diego and San Diego State University

-Dr. Goldenberg’s teaching interests include global health, migration and health, HIV/AIDS, sexual health, and field-based global health instruction.
+Dr. Goldenberg’s teaching interests include im/migrant health, global health, HIV/AIDS, sexual health, and field-based global health instruction.

 Future courses may be subject to change.